Job Market Paper

 The death of a child is a devastating and life-altering event for the entire family, extending beyond the initial grief and shaping the short and long-term life trajectories of the surviving siblings and parents.
 Although a growing literature documents its negative impact on parental outcomes, very little is known about its causal impact on the human capital accumulation of surviving siblings.
 This paper examines the effect of losing a sibling during childhood on educational outcomes, using detailed register data from the entire population of Finland.
 I exploit the timing of an unexpected sibling loss relative to the time of 9th-grade GPA measurement.
 I find that losing a sibling 2 years before the 9th grade has a negative impact of 19% of a standard deviation on the 9th-grade GPA.
 The effect is more pronounced and prevalent across different ages at the time of sibling loss for children with a lower socioeconomic background.
 Further, I find a 12-14 percentage points decrease in the probability of general track choice in the upper-secondary school following a sibling loss.
 Exploring potential mechanisms, I find notable negative mental health effects on both surviving children and their parents, along with adverse effects on the labor market outcomes for mothers.
 These findings highlight the large social and economic consequences of such losses, emphasizing the need for targeted policies to support bereaved family members.

 Online learning resources have become extremely popular, particularly after the restrictions caused by the Covid-19 outbreak.
-In this paper, we use data at the individual level from an online math learning platform which is used by children from over 100 countries, to document the gender differences in parental investment in the context of online learning.
+In this paper, we use data for Spain at the individual level from an online math learning platform which is used by children from over 100 countries, to document the gender differences in the context of online learning.
 We quantify the gender gaps in effort and relative performance outcomes and analyze whether the gaps differ by the gender of the parent who mainly supervises the children.
-Our main results suggest small gender gaps in effort outcomes but larger gender gaps in relative performance outcomes, both in favor of boys.
-The effort gaps are narrower or positive in favor of girls for children mainly supervised by their mothers.
-Further, we find that living in municipalities with more egalitarian gender norms is associated with narrower or positive gender gaps in effort outcomes while we do not find such difference for the relative performance outcomes.
-Our results hold when we compare outcomes of siblings of opposite genders, controlling for parent fixed effects.
-Taking into account the increase in use of online learning tools and their progressive integration in the regular educational system, our results provide important information to minimize gender biases in these new settings.
+Our main results point toward significant gender gaps in the relative performance outcomes in favor of boys, while the evidence for the effort gender gaps is only significant when we compare the siblings of the opposite gender (controlling for parent fixed effects).
+Further, we find that living in municipalities with more egalitarian gender norms is associated with narrower or positive gender gaps in effort outcomes, while we do not find such differences in the relative performance outcomes.
+Taking into account the increase in the use of online learning tools and their progressive integration into the regular educational system, our results provide important information to minimize gender biases in these new settings.

 Work in Progress